 We have a College Finance Tutor, who helps matriculated students in planning their finances and provides information and help with grants or loans.
 There is also a comprehensive list of the various schemes available within the College.

-The College has small Postgraduate Research and Training Grants, available to help students with academic-related expenses, and a limited, means-tested hardship fund for students who – after they have started their course – find themselves in exceptional financial difficulties for reasons outside their control.
+The College has small Postgraduate Research and Training Grants, available to help students with academic-related expenses and you can read about how some of our students have spent theirs.
+We also have a limited, means-tested hardship fund for students who – after they have started their course – find themselves in exceptional financial difficulties for reasons outside their control.
 Student Representation Awards are made to those who contribute at a University level to sports, societies, music, or drama.
 Students are forwarded forms and details at the appropriate time throughout the year.

 The College also supports students in applying to relevant University and Department funds, for assistance with childcare costs, medical expenses, unexpected hardship, fieldwork costs, etc.